Financial advice is everywhere.

-It’s never a bad idea to consult with a qualified tax accountant if just hearing the word “taxes” is like someone speaking a foreign language.
+It’s never a bad idea to consult with a qualified tax preparer if just hearing the word “taxes” is like someone speaking a foreign language.

-Financial advice–heck advice of all kinds–it widely available on the internet.
+Financial advice–heck advice of all kinds–is widely available on the internet.

 Not to mention from talk radio, cable television, family, friends, etc.